 This article is mainly written with the 5.4L truck engine in mind, but it also applies to the 4.6L used in trucks, vans, and cars.
+This article is written so that the easiest repairs are first, and the harder repairs are last.
+So keep reading or skip to the bottom to get to the juicy parts.
 The most common thing we need to mention, but it is the easiest to fix, is the ignition system.
 The 5.4L Triton features a coil-on-plug (COP) design; a separate coil for each cylinder that sits atop a specialized spark plug (more on that adventure in a minute!).
-COP systems are now very commonplace in the automotive industry..
+COP systems are now very commonplace in the automotive industry.
 The general consensus is that this type of ignition system is the most efficient design offering independent control, but the coils do suffer from failures likely related to heat.
 Most trucks will need multiple replacements in it's lifetime.

 Spark plugs are a whole different animal on this engine.
 They decided to place each of these sensitive coils upon a specialized spark plug that tends to break when removed.
 Due to the design of the combustion cylinder, essentially these engines are semi-hemispherical, the plugs needed to protrude down through the head to the combustion chamber.
 The situation is slightly ironic since earlier 2 valve 5.4L (97-03) tended to blow spark plugs out of the head but later 3 valve 5.4L (04-07) tended to break off in the head.